RazanAlzahrani1/EC_EDA/README.md

 Q2: At any day seles increased?

-Q3: what day have the highest earning in this month?
+Q3: what week have the highest earning in this month?

 ### Data Description:
 The data will be used in this project is provided by kaggle.
 The Sales Product Data provided in .CSV format. it contains of 18383 rows and set of columns: